 What Can I Keep in a Bankruptcy?

 This will vary by circumstances, so it is important that you sit down and discuss the details of your debt with an experienced bankruptcy attorney.
-At our Mesa bankruptcy firm, our team at Campbell & Coombs, P.C. can go over your exempt property and explain what you can expect.
+At our Phoenix bankruptcy firm, our team at the Law Office of Harold E. Campbell P.C. can go over your exempt property and explain what you can expect.

 You can claim an exemption on the equity of your home for up to $150,000.

 Most of these items do not hold much value when sold and are needed on a daily basis, which is why you are able to keep most of your personal properties.